What Is Business Finance? Types, Importance, and Management in 2026

 Equity financing means selling a portion of the company’s ownership in exchange for capital.
 Investors, such as venture capitalists or angel investors, provide funds in return for shares, expecting a return on their investment through company growth or dividends.

 While equity financing doesn’t require repayment like debt, it does mean diluting ownership and potentially sharing control.
 Founders must be prepared to cede some decision-making power and share future profits with these investors.
-For instance, many tech startups secure equity funding to fuel rapid scaling.
+This is often favored by high-growth startups seeking significant capital for rapid expansion.

 Retained Earnings